Atlanta Product Liability Lawyers

 Notice that injured plaintiffs don’t have to prove that the manufacturer was negligent in the way it designed, built or marketed the product.
 This is because product makers are strictly liable for injuries caused by their defective products.
 Still, proving the elements of a product liability claim can be challenging.
 Large corporate manufacturers fight hard to avoid liability for product defects, knowing the cost such liability could expose them to.
 Corporations like these hire teams of lawyers and sometimes go to great lengths to cover up the fact that their products were defective.

 Get the Help You Need From A Atlanta Product Liability Lawyers

 It might seem like David versus Goliath when the party on the other side is a giant corporation, but when you have a skilled and dedicated legal team on your side, you are armed with all the ammunition you need to take down the giants and hold them accountable for the harm their defective product caused.
-If you or a loved one has been hurt by a product defect in Atlanta, call the product liability attorneys at Shiver Hamilton Campbell for a free consultation.
+If you or a loved one has been hurt by a product defect, call the Atlanta personal injury lawyers at Shiver Hamilton Campbell for a free consultation.
 We take on cases involving the most serious catastrophic injury or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.